JoseDeFreitas/CodewarsLogger/README.md

 program every time you want to update the katas.
 It takes into consideration repeated files and code refactors.

+By some reason, the API endpoint of Codewars that lists the "completed" katas includes also katas that you have trained but that aren't literally "completed"; that is, katas that have some solution that didn't pass all the tests.
+You complete a kata when you click the blue button "Attempt" and then the green button "Submit".
+This may lead to some warnings on the console that say "A web element was not found on the page (create code file step).", because Codewars shows a text saying "No solutions", instead of the list of solutions that the program looks for.

+For a clearer view of how the program goes through all the katas, **you can comment out the [line 52]() (`options.AddArgument("--headless");`)**.

 If you're facing a problem, go to the ["Failures" page](https://github.com/JoseDeFreitas/CodewarsGitHubLogger/wiki/Errors) of the wiki and look if the error/warning you're getting appears in there.
 If it doesn't, please [open an issue](https://github.com/JoseDeFreitas/CodewarsGitHubLogger/issues/new?assignees=&labels=bug&template=bug_report.yaml).